petrelharp/pyslim/docs/tutorial.md

     util.pp(x)
 ```

-This mutation occurred at position 54 along the genome (from `site.position`)
+This mutation occurred at the position along the genome shown in `site.position`,
 which previously had no mutations (since `site.ancestral_state` is the empty string, `''`)
-and was given SLiM mutation ID 1997358 (`m.derived_state`).
+and was given the SLiM mutation ID shown in `m.metadata["derived_states"]`.
-The metadata (`mut_metadata[1997358]`, a dict) tells us that
+The metadata (with `x` the mutation ID, `mut_metadata[x]`, a dict) tells us
-the mutation has selection coefficient -0.1129 and occurred in population 1 in generation 999,
+the mutation's selection coefficient and which population and at what SLiM time it occurred.
-which was 0 generations ago.
 This is not a nucleotide model, so the nucleotide entry is `-1`.
 Note that `m.time` and the `slim_time` entry in metadata are in this case redundant:
 they contain the same information, but the first is in tskit time